sirikon/ebro/README.md

 > [!WARNING]
 > Work in progress.
 Undocumented.

-ebro is a tool for defining tasks with their dependencies and executing them in the correct order.
+**ebro** is a task runner.
+A tool for defining tasks with their requirements and executing them in the correct order.

 It's configured using Yaml files (sorry) and the tasks are shell scripts interpreted with [mvdan/sh](https://github.com/mvdan/sh).